straz/artificialtrust/_articles/institution.md

 ### So what

-How do we make institutions strong enough, but not too strong?
-We want them to be strong enough to protect us and provide us with services.
-We don't want them to be too strong and push us around.
-[Cybernetics](cyber) is the art of navigating between two
-extremes: not too much, and not too little.

 In the era of physical warfare, enemies attack our physical structures with guns and bombs.
 To weaken or destroy a social group, you basically needed to attack the physical things produced by that group.